openhab/org.openhab.binding.zwave/doc/monoprice/wallsocket_0_0.md

 ### Group 1: Basic Report

 Sends Basic Report at On/Off event
-Association command class allows Smart Plug to communicate with other Z-Wave devices directly, such as sending BASIC REPORT whenever the smart plug is turn on or off.

-Smart Plug supports 1 association grouping.

-The max number of associated nodes is 5.
+<p&gtAssociation command class allows Smart Plug to communicate with other Z-Wave devices directly, such as sending BASIC REPORT whenever the smart plug is turn on or off.</p&gt <p&gtSmart Plug supports 1 association grouping.</p&gt <p&gtThe max number of associated nodes is 5.</p&gt

 Association group 1 supports 5 nodes.